 - Negotiations between parties mentioned in a DVO

 - Urgent Application for DVOs and Protection Orders.

 Domestic Violence Laws Queensland

 Regardless of cultural background, age, religion or socioeconomic factors, domestic violence can occur in any family.
 Each state and territory has its own domestic violence legislation.
-In Queensland, the law was significantly changed in 2012.
+In Queensland, the law was significantly changed in 2012 and more recently further changes made on 31 May 2017.
 Domestic violence is now defined to include:

 - Physical abuse

 - Damage to a person’s property